AlsoAHuman/TheGoodList/README.md

 # TheGoodList
 A compilation of ethical sources, at least according to my standards.
 This project is still under construction.
+This symbol :warning: means the source has not been investigating to my liking and is to be faced with some sceptisism.
+If that symbol is not used, you can assume the project is relatively trustworthy. :heart_hands: means that the project gives 100% of profits to some form of charity.

 ## Qualifications
 Each company must meet the following criteria